Child Anxiety at Night: Why It Happens and How to Help

 Apps to Help Older Children With Sleep and Relaxation

-Further Help For Sleep Anxiety in Children
+Further Help For Child Anxiety at Night

 Your child may have not only the initial worry, but subsequently worry about not getting to sleep.